jluastro/imaka/imaka/wf_profile/README.md

 Documentation pdf: [LINK](https://docs.google.com/document/d/e/2PACX-1vQRuThSnEPpXRZy12O6BXV6kNo6oPF7S2aClpCTIMWfSb5oWzfJCzW82liy8IDLTDOyzUbBUW-4jLyC/pub)

+## Downloading

+Currently, this demo is on the `wfp_demo` branch of the imaka project.

+To pull the imaka code with this demo, run:

+first initialize git:

+``git init``

+then pull from this branch:

+``git clone --branch wfp_demo https://github.com/jluastro/imaka``

 ## Overview

 The Imaka Wavefront Profiler takes in imaka Adaptive Optics circular buffers and produces spacial-temporal correlations fits from Wavefront Sensor slopes, as well as graphical representations of those correlations.